St. Augustine's Nights of Lights 2025-26

 St. Augustine, FL 32084

-This award-winning holiday lights display runs from Saturday, November 23, 2024, to January 31, 2025, in historic St. Augustine.
-During the seasonal display, businesses downtown stay open later, letting you dine with a view of the lights and browse the shops of the decorated buildings.
+This award-winning holiday lights display runs from Saturday, November 15, 2025, to January 11, 2026, in historic downtown St. Augustine.
+During the seasonal display, businesses downtown stay open later, letting you dine with a view of the lights and browse the shops in the decorated buildings.

-The trains and trolleys offer special seasonal tours that take you through the best areas, and there are also a variety of specialty tours — everything from walking to electric cart tours, and even tours to see the lights from the water and from the air.
+The trains and trolleys offer special seasonal tours that take you through the most lighted areas, and there are several other ways to enjoy the lights, including in an electric cart, from the water, and up in the air.

 Featured Upcoming Events